Class 2-8 commercial guide

 Can I get a discount on Ohio Turnpike commercial tolls?+

-What if my truck is mis-classified at the gantry?+
+What if my truck is mis-classified?+

 Are there any tax considerations for commercial truck tolls in Ohio?+